Iowa City is Iowa’s fifth largest city, is home to the University of Iowa and has been listed as one of America’s “Best Places to Live.”

 - “Healthiest Town in the United States” – Men’s Journal, February 2010

 Iowa City was established in January of 1839 as a small Iowa settlement.
-There was a meeting between the two commissioners of a small settlement just south of Iowa City to select a new capital city for Iowa.
+There was a meeting between the two commissioners of a small settlement just south of town to select a new capital city for Iowa.
 They decided that the land would be perfect for the capital city and it was deemed the territorial capital city in June of 1839.
 It became the official capital city in 1841 after construction had begun on the capital building.
-Iowa City remained the capital of Iowa until 1857 when the capital was moved to Des Moines.
+It remained the capital of Iowa until 1857 when the capital was moved to Des Moines.

 Things to do, places to see and food to eat!